Art Exhibition Space

 - The front of the gallery opens off the library foyer.

 - The rear of the gallery has two swing doors that open through to a meeting room.
+Access to these must be clear.

 Technical details about the space and installation